THE SUNDERLAND SITE - PAGE 095

 A fully rigged ship.
-Per 1 (a c.1857 print of a work by artist Thomas Goldsworth Dutton.
-An expired e-Bay listing stated that the ship 'is flying the post-1843 Green Blackwall line house flag at the main'), 2 (report of the 1884 Inquiry into the vessel's loss, 'pdf' available), 3 (1872 trip to Melbourne, Australia).
+Per A (e-Bay, print, of a c.1857 artwork by artist Thomas Goldsworth Dutton.
+An expired e-Bay listing stated that the ship 'is flying the post-1843 Green Blackwall line house flag at the main'), 1 (report of the 1884 Inquiry into the vessel's loss, 'pdf' available), 2 (1872 trip to Melbourne, Australia).
 195.5 ft. long, signal letters LTVQ, a ‘comfortable passenger ship’ & 'a very fast little ship'.
 Maybe not the fastest.
 A data 'snippet' advises that Windsor Castle left Sydney, Australia, on Nov.
 10, 1881 & on Jan.
 5, 1882 was overtaken by Samuel Plimsoll, which left Sydney 10 days later, on Nov.
 17, 1881.
 The vessel is not listed at Miramar.
 The webmaster has a number of editions of Lloyd's Register available to him ex 'Google' books, thru 1883/84 - see left.
 Built for R. Green, of London, (Blackwall shipbuilding yard, London, & major ship owners, 'Blackwall Line', 'Blackwall frigates'), later (1873/74), R. & H. Green, noted for their service on the London to India & China runs.
 Indeed, 'a favourite ship in the Bombay trade'.
 The vessel was 'made almost a new ship', in 1876, when she became of 1075 tons.
 In 1882, Richard Green died, his partnership had to be dissolved, & all ships had to be sold.
 In Jul.
 1882, the vessel was sold for £3,000 (considered a bargain) to Elias Cox ('Cox'), of Bridport Harbour, Dorset, and others, Cox being the managing owner.
 Cox had the vessel thoroughly & extensively overhauled in Green's yard.
 The vessel was engaged by the Government for the transport of troops to Zanzibar, then chartered by the Admiralty to take marines to Monte Video & a man-of-war's relief crew to Sydney.
 On May 22, 1874, the vessel left Cochin, (now Kochi, Kerala State, SW India) for London, with a crew of 22 & a general cargo.
 I have not read the name of the Captain, however the Captain is recorded as C. D. Raymond, in the 1883/84 edition of Lloyd's register.
 On Jun.
 27/28 1884, the vessel ran into a cyclone, & while sails were being changed to ease the ship, a heavy sea broke over the vessel carrying away 3rd officer Morant, whose loss was only discovered half an hour later.
 Several crew were injured, two lifeboats were smashed & there was other damage.
 The weather continued to be unsettled, & on Jul.
 11, 1884, the Master determined to make for Algoa Bay (E. coast of S. Africa, about 425 miles E. of Cape of Good Hope).
 The vessel came in sight of the anchorage but could not enter it.
 They ran out to sea again & on Jul.
 13, 1884, high seas carried away the rudder.
 Attempts were made to jury rig a replacement.
 The ship continued to struggle for many days - City of Benares, an unnamed Danish vessel & then Ophir all offered to take the crew off, the last on Jul.
 25, 1884.
 Another gale was approaching.
 The one remaining lifeboat was eventually used, with great difficulty, to get the crew to Ophir in more than one trip.
 The chief officer of Ophir returned to Windsor Castle & gave his opinion that the ship should be abandoned.
 It was, in fact, abandoned, 30/40 miles off the E. coast of Africa, between Port Alfred & East London.
 A danger to passing vessels, the vessel was set on fire & was never seen again.
 Ophir landed the crew at St. Helena on Aug.
 20, 1884.
 The vessel, considered to be worth £5,600 was under-insured, insured for £3,600 only.
 Most of the above data is derived from the most informative report of the Inquiry, which I encourage you to read.
 Nobody was held at blame for the vessel's loss.
 Do you have anything to add?
 Another image?

 4 Alfred Hawley